cgrain/c_compiler/README.md

 # c_compiler
-A study project to learn more abour Rust, C, Assembly and compilers.
+A study project to learn more about Rust, C, Assembly and compilers.

 TODO"s:
  - [ ] Add a README.md file